The most beautiful monasteries of Mallorca

 As with many lists, this selection is, of course, only my opinion and purely subjective.
 The larger monasteries are somewhat more overrun with tourists than smaller hermitages.
 There are many beautiful tours and hikes to the monasteries in Mallorca, and I’ve linked to some of them.
 As I am still in the process of translating single posts, some linked pages might still appear in German.
 You can either translate them through your browser or just ignore them.
 However, I thought the information valuable, therefore I left the links active.

-The monastery mountain of Randa (Llucmajor)
+The monastery mountain of Randa in Llucmajor

 The first monk to pursue spirituality in the seclusion of the mountain Puig de Randa was Ramon Llull, a polymath and founder of the written Catalan language.
 He lived in a cave below the Santuario de Nostra Senyora de Cura and wrote his most important work there.